Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 1. Basic Salary Used in Calculation

-- Only basic salary is used, not allowances.
+- Only base pay is used, not allowances.

 - Housing, transport, overtime and bonuses are excluded.